-Many parents expect their child to be “fixed” following treatment, but addiction and substance use disorders can be a lifelong, relapsing disease that requires ongoing management.
+Many parents expect their child to be “fixed” following treatment, but substance use disorder can be a lifelong, relapsing disease that requires ongoing management.
 The initial completion of treatment is just the beginning of what may be a longer road to recovery.
-Your child will need help to manage his or recovery over time.
+Your child will need help to manage their recovery over time.

 “How many times have some of us tried to diet, exercise or quit smoking?
 It isn’t always one and done.
 Seldom is there one straight path out of the woods.”

 Substance use and addiction treatment isn’t over once your child is discharged.
 That’s when much of the hard work is really just beginning.
 Recovery will still involve sacrifice for you and your family, and it’s best to talk about what that will mean for everyone and plan for it.

 There are many ways to reinforce a message of pro-healthy choices and discover how to monitor and support your child so they can continue to progress.
 Although you cannot control what will happen (as your child is ultimately responsible for their own recovery), you absolutely can be proactive and better prepared to be supportive in their recovery.